smashraid/FluentHttpRequest/README.md

 ===================

-This library is created to help you
+This library is created to help you building request for GET and POST

 ----------